 Power purchase agreement

-The power generated from the project will be sold to Saint John Energy under a power purchase agreement.
+The power generated from the project is sold to Saint John Energy under a power purchase agreement.

 Contractors involved

-Enercon will be the turbine supplier for the wind power project.
-The company is expected to provide 10 units of E-141 EP4 / 4,200 kW turbines, each with 4.2MW nameplate capacity.
+Enercon was selected as the turbine supplier for the wind power project.
+The company provided 10 units of E-138 EP3 turbines, each with 4.2MW nameplate capacity.

 For more details on Burchill Wind Energy Project, buy the profile here.